 17. House sitting

 Security systems can only catch so much.
 Have someone check on your house while you're out, pick up your mail, water your flowers, etc.

 Kids tend to wander off at the beach or public pool.
 Hire an extra set of eyes to keep everyone safe around water.
 Look for someone with lifeguard training.

 Are you the type of person who starts writing out holidays cards in August?
-Yes, neither are we.
+Yeah, neither are we.
 Check one thing off your holiday to-do list with an assistant to address and send cards.